cvision-ai/ogtool-demo/README.md

 # Save Aline Assignment

-**Hey, I'm [Ayesh](https://www.linkedin.com/in/ayesh-ahmad/), and I've saved Aline!**
+**Hey, I'm [Ayesh](https://www.linkedin.com/in/ayesh-ahmad/), and I've saved Aline! (and Quill (and Shrey))**

-_**Note**: Although my application was on behalf of CVision, do note that this assignment was solved by one individual only to keep submissions fair for other applicants.
-But we all do it this good ;)_
+_**Note**: Although my application was on behalf of CVision, do note that this assignment was solved by one individual only (me) to keep submissions fair for other applicants.
+Additionally we all have less than a year of experience, so I think we can compete, but we all do it this good ;)_

 # 📝 Overview